TykTechnologies/tykctl/README.md

        - MacOS

   #### Build from source (Linux,macOS)

   #### Requirements
-   - Working go enviroment- Some libraries used use generics hence you will need go version 1.18 or later.
+   - Working go environment- Some libraries use generics hence you will need go version 1.18 or later.
    ```
-   -
+     git clone git@github.com:TykTechnologies/tykctl.git
+     go build
   ```

   ### Setting Up Autocompletion
+   - The cli generate shell completions for:
+     - Bash
+     - Zsh
+     - Fish
+     - PowerShell
+   - To know the shell you are using run:
+     `echo $0` in your terminal.
+   - To get the instruction on how to enable autocompletion run:
+     `tykctl completion <you shell name> --help`

   ### Commands and usage